 Mobile homes, built before July 1978, will not use standard ‘big box construction store’ sizes.
 Bathtubs are usually smaller than those available at Lowe’s or Home Depot.
 Doors, both interior, and exterior, are usually smaller as well.
 Windows are also typically an odd size.

 Here’s a good video that shows you how to measure your mobile home exterior door:

-As soon as you can measure everything: cabinets, fridge, stove, windows, doors, tubs, faucets, counters, closets, etc. This way you will always know if that beautiful counter top you found at the flea market will fit.
+As soon as you can measure everything: cabinets, fridge, stove, windows, doors, tubs, faucets, counters, closets, etc. This way you will always know if that beautiful countertop you found at the flea market will fit.

 Make sure doorknobs, faucets and other fixtures are fitted properly.
-In case you need to change them, take your current hardware along with you to hardware store.
+In case you need to change them, take your current hardware along with you to the hardware store.
 Some fixtures for mobile homes are specially designed just for mobile homes.

 5. Helpful Plumbing Tips

 Mobile home plumbing is a bit different from site-built homes but the same concept applies: the plumbing system has a supply line, a waste or drain line, and ventilation.
-The pipes have to be able to breath to work properly.
+The pipes have to be able to breathe to work properly.